-ACQUISITION MANAGEMENT

-11. SYSTEM OF ACQUISITION MANAGEMENT

-- (1) The objectives of this acquisition management system are to ensure: - (a) that goods and services (including construction works and consultant services) are procured by the Municipality in accordance with authorised processes only. - (b) that expenditure on goods and services (including construction works and consultant services) is incurred in terms of an approved budget in terms of Section 15 of the Act. - (c) that the threshold values for the different procurement processes are complied with;
+PART 2 ACQUISITION MANAGEMENT 11.
+SYSTEM OF ACQUISITION MANAGEMENT (1) The objectives of this acquisition management system are to ensure: (a) that goods and services (including construction works and consultant services) are procured by the Municipality in accordance with authorised processes only. (b) that expenditure on goods and services (including construction works and consultant services) is incurred in terms of an approved budget in terms of Section 15 of the Act. (c) that the threshold values for the different procurement processes are complied with; (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and (e) that any Treasury guidelines on acquisition management are properly taken into account.

-- (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - (e) that any Treasury guidelines on acquisition management are properly taken into account. - (2) This Supply Chain Management Policy, except where stated in the Policy, does not apply in respect of the procurement of goods and services (including construction works and consultant services) contemplated in Section 110(2) of the Act, including - - (a) water from the Department of Water Affairs or a public entity, another Municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another Municipality or a municipal entity. - (3) The following information must be made public wherever goods or services contemplated in Section 110(2) of the Act are procured other than through the Supply Chain Management system - - (a) the kind of goods or services; and - (b) the name of the supplier.
+(2) This Supply Chain Management Policy, except where stated in the Policy, does not apply in

+respect of the procurement of goods and services (including construction works and

+consultant services) contemplated in Section 110(2) of the Act, including -

+21

+2023/2024

+APPROVED: 18 January 2024

+EFFECTIVE DATE: 12 February 2024

+(a) water from the Department of Water Affairs or a public entity, another Municipality or a

+municipal entity; and

+(b) electricity from Eskom or another public entity, another Municipality or a municipal

+entity.

+(3) The following information must be made public wherever goods or services contemplated in

+Section 110(2) of the Act are procured other than through the Supply Chain Management

+system -

+(a) the kind of goods or services; and

+(b) the name of the supplier.
-12. RANGE OF PROCUREMENT PROCESSES

-- (1) The procurement of goods and services (including construction works and consultant services) through this Policy is provided by way of - - (a) petty cash purchases, up to a transaction value of R2 000.00 (VAT included). - (b) at least 3 (three) written quotations for procurements of a transaction value exceeding R2 000.00- R 10 000, including VAT and up to R 30 000 including VAT. - (c) formal written quotations for procurements of a transaction value exceeding R30 000 and up to R200 000 (VAT included); and - (d) a competitive bidding process for- - (i) procurement above a transaction value of R200 000 (VAT included); and
+12. RANGE OF PROCUREMENT PROCESSES (1) The procurement of goods and services (including construction works and consultant services) through this Policy is provided by way of - (a) petty cash purchases, up to a transaction value of R2 000.00 (VAT included). (b) formal written quotations for procurements of a transaction value exceeding R2 000 and up to R300 000 (VAT included); and (c) a competitive bidding process for- (i) procurement above a transaction value of R300 000 (VAT included); and (ii) the procurement of long-term contracts.

-- (ii) the procurement of long-term contracts. - (2) The Accounting Officer may, in writing; - - (a) lower, but not increase, the different threshold values specified in subparagraph 12 (1); or - (b) direct that - - quotations be obtained as per the Municipality's Expenditure Policy for any specific procurement of a transaction value lower than R2000 (VAT included); - (ii) written quotations be obtained for any specific procurement of a transaction value lower than R10 000 (VAT included); or - (iii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R200 000 (VAT included). - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the Policy.
-When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction. - (4) The preferential point system as prescribed by the PPPFA and its Regulations shall apply to all procurement equal to or above R30 000 (VAT included).
+(2) The Accounting Officer may, in writing; - (a) lower, but not increase, the different threshold values specified in subparagraph 12 (1); or (b) direct that - (i) formal written quotations be obtained for any specific procurement of a transaction value lower than R10 000 (VAT included); or 22 2023/2024 APPROVED: 18 January 2024 (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R300 000 (VAT included).

+(3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirements of the Policy.
+When determining transaction values, a requirement for goods or services consisting of different parts or items must as far as possible be treated and dealt with as a single transaction.

+The preferential point system as prescribed by the PPPFA and its Regulations shall apply to (4) all procurement equal to or above R2 000 (VAT included).